 The camera: turn your lounge into The Playroom

-Once connected the camera can scan your features to enable facial recognition for automatic login, which is very quick and reliable.
+Once connected the camera can scan your features to enable facial recognition for automatic login, which is very quick and consistent.
 You can also use it for voice control.
 It’s far more limited than Kinect’s functionality, but the voice recogition is reliable and allows quick navigation between games, as well as hands-free screenshots.

-But the best way to show off the PlayStation Camera is to open The Playroom, which is pre-installed on all PS4s.
+However the best way to show off the PlayStation Camera is to open The Playroom, which is pre-installed on all PS4s.
 Once it’s talked you through correctly setting up your camera (I’m afraid you’re going to have to move that coffee table) The Playroom gives you access to three activities.
-AR Hockey is the only real game, as it pitches two players against each other in a game of Air Hockey that involves using the DualShock 4’s motion control to bend and twist the table to your advantage.
+AR Hockey is the only real game, as it pitches two players against each other in a game of - you guessed it - Air Hockey that involves using the DualShock 4’s motion control to bend and twist the table to your advantage.
 The other two involve messing around with a floating robot called Asobi and a bunch of delightful little people called AR Bots.
 The most fun is to be had with the latter, who inhabit your controller until you flick them into your lounge using the touchpad.
 You can then kick them, make them dance, or throw them objects that you create using a connected tablet.
 The thrill is relatively short-lived, but as a way to show off the capabilities of your new console The Playroom is absolutely superb.

 Remote play: PS4 + Vita is a match made in gaming heaven